 However, had Moldova needed additional cold chain and/or staff to deploy new vaccines in the system, these costs would have increased by almost 26% to pay for additional staff salaries as well as for additional cold chain equipment.
-Out of total incremental fiscal cost of a rota virus vaccine introduction only 151,489\$ (37%) were spent on immunization delivery and the rest 63% were used for vaccine procurement.
+Out of total incremental financial cost of a rota virus vaccine introduction only 123, 912 \$ was spent on immunization delivery costs and the rest was used for vaccine procurement.